 - The great diversity of technologies.
 You can hire a software developer depending on your case and its required knowledge.
 The global market offers a great diversity of different types of specialists.

-In our experience, in-house developers or offshore software development companies are the most suitable option to build a SaaS product.
+In our experience, in-house developers or offshore software development companies are the most suitable option for SaaS-based app development.

-Check out the article on the comparison of in-house and outsourcing teams to find out which option is more suitable for you
+Check out the article on the comparison of in-house vs. outsourcing software development to find out which option is more suitable for you

 Developers usually have an hourly rate.
 They can vary according to three factors: